Salable/node-sdk/docs/versioned_docs/version-2.2.0/subscriptions/cancel.md

 # Cancel a Subscription

-Cancels a Subscription with options for when the Subscription cancels.
+Cancels a Subscription with options for when it terminates.

 ## Code Sample